senyosimpson/blog/content/posts/rust-error-handling.md

 As I mentioned earlier, Rust has a number of convenience methods/syntax to reduce boilerplate.
 There are three that are commonly used: `unwrap`, `expect` and `?`.

-### ?
+### Try

 When bubbling errors, you can imagine that writing the above match statement becomes cumbersome.
 It's boilerplate that the language can handle for you.
 A similar problem exists in Go.
-If you ask Gophers what line of code they write the most, you'll get the same answer: `if err != nil {}`.
+If you ask Gophers what line of code they write the most, they'll answer: `if err != nil {}`.
 The Rust language designers took care of matching boilerplate by introducing the `?` syntax.
-This automatically bubbles the error to the caller on an error occuring.
+This replaced the `try!` macro as a more convenient syntax.
+Its purpose is to automatically bubble the error to the caller on an error occuring.

 ```Rust
  // Before we would write code like this